Everybody (Logic song)

-"Everybody" is a song by American rapper Logic.
-It serves as the lead single from his third studio album Everybody, and was released through Visionary Music Group and Def Jam Recordings on March 31, 2017.
+"Everybody" is a song by the American rapper Logic.
+It is the lead single from his third studio album, Everybody, and was released by Visionary Music Group and Def Jam Recordings on March 31, 2017.
 The song was produced by Logic, 6ix and PSTMN.
-On October 12, 2018, the soundtrack for the film The Hate U Give featured the song.
+On October 12, 2018, the soundtrack for the film The Hate U Give used the song.

 Background

-Logic first teased the song on January 1, 2016, on Snapchat.
-In an interview with Genius, Logic spoke on the creation process behind the song, he said:

-This was the first song that I wrote for the album, this was like two years ago, which is crazy to say that.
+Logic teased the song on January 1, 2016, on Snapchat.
+In an interview with Genius, Logic spoke on the creation process behind the song, saying, "This was the first song that I wrote for the album, this was like two years ago, which is crazy to say that.
 I just knew it was something that I wanted to say.
-I just felt compelled, and I didn’t even really still know about the whole concept of the album yet, like I had this idea in my mind, but this is just something I really needed to say.
+I just felt compelled, and I didn’t even really still know about the whole concept of the album yet, like I had this idea in my mind, but this is just something I really needed to say."

+On August 25, 2018, EA Sports announced that "Everybody" would be used in Madden NFL 18.